tymyrddin/purple/source/docs/systems-architecture/architecture-as-model.md

 ## The architect as model maintainer

-Understanding architecture as model maintenance rather than one-time design production changes what the role requires.
+Understanding architecture as model maintenance changes what the role requires.
 The initial design is the beginning of the work, not its completion.

 Model maintenance means: reviewing the architecture against the actual system at regular intervals, treating